Table of Contents

 Both Medicare Advantage plans (also known as Medicare Part C) and Medicare supplements (also known as Medigap plans) will help to reduce your out-of-pocket healthcare costs.
-If you go with Medicare alone with no additional coverage, you will quickly learn that there are a lot of gaps that Medicare does not cover – a Part A deductible ($1,556 in 2022) that you must pay to the hospital to cover you for up to 60 days of hospital care.
-Stay in the hospital for 3 days and then have to go back in three months later and you pay the Part A deductible AGAIN.
+If you go with Medicare alone with no additional coverage, you will quickly learn that there are a lot of gaps that Medicare does not cover – a Part A deductible ($1,600 in 2023) that you must pay to the hospital to cover you for up to 60 days of hospital care.
+After spending 3 days in the hospital, you may find yourself returning three months later, only to be faced with the frustrating reality of having to pay the Part A deductible once again.

 That’s because the Part A deductible is not just an annual deductible like Part B has.
 A single Part A deductible only covers you for a 60 day benefit period.
 Stay longer than 60 days in a row and you start paying a daily copayment, too.
 Or how about paying 20% of outpatient surgeries, doctor visits, or chemotherapy treatments with no limit on the amount?
 Sounds like no fun!
 That is why it is important to get some type of coverage to fill the gaps in Medicare Part A and Part B.